 Notes: CAT measures absolute mobility, 1-BETA measures relative mobility.
 The data is sourced from the Global Database on Intergenerational Mobility (2023).
 The analysis focuses on the 1980 cohort, comparing the education levels of all children to the maximum education level of their parents.

 In summary, current measures of intergenerational mobility are inadequate for assessing social progress in education.
+They also do not allow for a straightforward comparison between countries.
 Although local measures can be helpful, they cannot capture a comprehensive picture of social progress.
 Therefore, we developed a more comprehensive index to evaluate the social progress of education using transition matrices.
 This approach functions like a dimensionality reduction method that condenses information into a single uni-dimensional measure.
 However, this measure provides far more insight into social progress than a standard factor analysis.
 The proposed methodology directly addresses the difficulty and directionality problems outlined above.

 In the following section, a target transition matrix is constructed to represent the ideal educational progress countries should achieve over time.
 The gap between the actual and expected transition matrices is then measured.
 This method accounts for country-specific backgrounds (such as institutional and cultural factors), ensuring that each country’s expected outcomes align with its initial educational distribution from the parent generation.
 By doing so, the gap reflects social progress while eliminating differences that are relatively stable over time, such as cultural norms or institutional constraints.
 More precisely, our index measures the country’s effort to obtain social progress in terms of education.
 Importantly, while the expected matrices are country-specific, they follow a common underlying rule—similar to aligning different countries to a shared reference frame for meaningful comparison.